getyoti/ios-sdk-button/README.md

 ### Inter-app communication

-Yoti SDK would perform an app switch to Yoti app and back to your app to complete the sharing process, your application's `.plist` also need to handle this.
+iOS Button SDK will perform an app switch to the appropriate app and back to your app to complete the sharing process, your application's `.plist` also need to handle this.

 #### Add your URL Scheme